 My challenge was to work with what I had to force me to think outside the box to create a winter wonderland lantern when it was 75 degrees in Denver last week.

 I did not have bottle brush trees so I snipped a few branches from our Colorado pines.
 The fresh-cut branches smell so good.

 I looked for a card of a small town but I was totally drawn to this one I found online.
 Something about the lanterns along a snow-filled street just felt so homey to me.

 I attached a piece of packing material like this idea.

 The cardboard propped up the print in the lantern.

-Where Karin used fairly lights, I added a tealight to the inside of the house.
+I added these tea lights to the inside of the ceramic house.
 The light made it feel like a winter wonderland scene inside the lantern.
 I could not believe how much ambiance the light created.
-I mean it was 75 degrees last week.
-We got snow on Sunday. #wink

 Thank you for stopping by Everyday Edits!
 Please continue the tour at Linda’s blog here.

 If you would like an easy breezy four-minute newsletter delivered to your inbox on Saturday mornings please subscribe to the Weekend Edit.
 You can sign up here.